 Cookes of Dublin | The Landing

 Part of Raglan Road Irish Pub and Restaurant, Cookes of Dublin serves up fast, fresh Irish classics and pub favorites like Fish and Chips (even a gluten-free option!) and The Cookes Classic Battered Burger.
-We love Raglan Road, but if you don’t have time for a full, table service meal or you can’t get a reservation, this is a worthwhile substitute.
+We love Raglan Road, but if you don’t have time for a full, sit-down meal or you can’t get a reservation, this is a worthwhile substitute.
 Cookes of Dublin uses one quick service dining credit on the Disney Dining Plan.

 Disney Food Trucks | West Side